 When buying jewellery, it’s important to ask if the gemstones are natural or artificial.
 If they are natural, check if they have been treated and need special care requirements.

-Ideally this information should be included on the receipt as they are not always easy to identify, even by experts, and can affect the value.
+Ideally, this information should be included on the receipt as they are not always easy to identify, even by experts, and can affect the value.

 Advances in manufacturing technology have also resulted in increasing numbers of synthetic stones reaching the marketplace.
 Again, these are not always easy to pick.

-An NCJV registered valuer™ can help prevent you falling into the trap of believing a gemstone is of greater quality and worth more than it actually is.
+An NCJV registered valuer™ can help prevent you from falling into the trap of believing a gemstone is of greater quality and worth more than it actually is.

 Treatments can be short-lived